INMAS-Math/INMAS-Math.github.io/README.md

 their PhD program with some of the best practices developed during the 5-year existence of the INMAS program.

-## Reources Needed
+## Resources Needed
+This section summarizes the resources needed to run a program similar to INMAS.
+### Infrastructure
+The program relied on the following components to support its activities
+- The GitHub website where public repositories are used for storing the content of the training material.
+This version control system allows revisions to be made from one year to another.
+While Google Docs can be used to host the content, having a version control system is a major benefit.
+At the time of writing, GitHub is free.
+- GitHub can also be used to host static web pages, where the information about the program can be posted.
+This is free as well.
+- A work management software, similar to a customer relation software (CRM).
+We used mondays.com, which
+we configured for student applications, submission of internship proposals for companies, submission of internship interest from students, and keeping track of the different activites, outcomes, and correspondance.
+The annual subscription is about $1,500 per year for 5 seats.
+- A common storage for sharing internal memos, program assessments, and other material requiring access from many institutions.
+We used Google Docs, but other platforms can be suitable depending on the member affiliations.
+- Access a training room with internet access suitable for the technical training.

-### For the hub
+### Personnel

-### For the nodes
+### Financial

-## Node Outreach and Selection
+## Node Selection and Outreach
 It is believed that sharing and pooling resources between universities can greatly improve the chance of success of an internship program.

 Successfully selecting the participating departments requires a minimum of elements:
-1. Existence of a local champion who will help promote the program internally,
+1. Existence of a local champion who will help promote the program within the institution,
-1. Geographical considerations allowing for easy and economical transportation of participating students to the hub where the in-person technical training will take place,
+1. Geographical considerations allowing for easy and affordable transportation of participating students to the hub where the in-person technical training will take place,
-1. Ideally, the participation of more than a single student,
+1. Ideally, the participation of more than a single student from each institution,
 1. Financial support for the activities.

 ## Program Coordination